WIAA Washington State Debate Championships

 Public Forum:

 I am a traditional Public Forum judge.
 The biggest thing I ask of any debaters I judge is that you persuade me to vote for you.
 Your FF should be spent spent weighing the round for me, I will not do it for you.
 I will only vote on points that are carried through from summary to final focus.
-No off time road maps.
+I do not prefer off time roadmaps.
 Respect and be kind for your opponents.

 I'll be flowing the debate but don't expect me to weigh the debate on an issue if you don't touch on that issue during your final speeches.
 Use the first three speeches to win the debate, use the last speech to tell me WHY you won the debate.